 Pension Plan.
 The Bank maintains the New York State Bankers Retirement System Volume Submitter Plan (the "Pension Plan"), as adopted by the Bank, a tax-qualified defined benefit plan for eligible employees.
-Mr. Gilfeather is a participant in the Pension Plan.
+Messrs.
+Gilfeather, Ruhl, and Bartolotta are eligible to participate in the Pension Plan just like other employees.
 An employee must have completed one year of service as well as 1,000 hours and attained age 21 to have been eligible to participate in the Pension Plan.
 The Pension Plan was closed to new participants and benefit accruals were frozen as of December 31, 2015.